cockroachdb/docs/v22.1/security-reference/scram-authentication.md

 #### Separation of concerns

-Because a server that authenticates users with SCRAM does not need to store or handle plaintext passwords, a system that employs SASL-compliant SCRAM authentication can consolidate responsibility for handling plaintext credentials to a dedicated secrets-management service and isolate those credentials to the minimum exposure to possible egress both at rest and in flight.
+A server that authenticates users with SCRAM does not need to store or handle plaintext passwords.
+Therefore, a system that employs SASL-compliant SCRAM authentication can consolidate responsibility for handling plaintext credentials to a dedicated secrets-management service.
+This helps to minimize exposure of the credentials to possible egress both at rest and in flight.
 In keeping with the principle of "separation of concerns", wherein each high-level functionality or "concern" should be handled by a dedicated component, enterprise IT infrastructures often enforce such a consolidation.

-Isolation of credential-handling offers many advantages to a delegated service (whether self-hosted or used as a cloud-based external service), but most salient here is that it completely removes the possibility of a credential spill from your CockroachDB cluster's authentication database (i.e. the cluster's `system.users` table), since the latter now contains no credentials.
+Isolation of credential-handling offers many advantages to a delegated service (whether self-hosted or used as a cloud-based external service).
+Most salient here is that it completely removes the possibility of a credential spill from your CockroachDB cluster's authentication database (i.e. the cluster's `system.users` table), since the latter now contains no credentials.
 This not only reduces the impact of any compromise of that database that does it occur, but as a corollary makes it far less attractive as a target, since an attacker gains nothing by stealing what it contains.

 Full separation of concerns requires more than just enabling SCRAM-SHA-256 authentication.
 The additional requirements are detailed [here](#implementing-strict-isolation-of-plaintext-credentials).